rinrinne/gerrit-change-trigger/README.md

 This is Gerrit plugin.

 This can raise `patchset-created` event to gerrit event stream.
-`Raise Event' button is added to revision view.
+`Raise Event` button is added to revision view.

 This plugin works on Gerrit 2.8 or later.